The whole stack, one diagram

 The fully modernized stack: Nautobot 3.x, VictoriaMetrics, VictoriaLogs, Golden Config.

-The companion site hosts alternative chapters (swap a different secrets manager, metrics backend, or source of truth into the same architecture), the Clabernetes guide, and version updates as the tools evolve.
-Drop your email and I'll keep you posted.
+This book is actively maintained.
+If you bought the digital edition here, you already own every digital release within the Second Edition — revised chapters ship to you as the tools evolve.
+The companion site also hosts alternative chapters (swap a different secrets manager, metrics backend, or source of truth into the same architecture) and the Clabernetes guide.
+Drop your email and I'll keep you posted when new releases land.

 Josh VanDeraa is Services Director at Network to Code and author of multiple books on network automation and open source network management.
 He writes at josh-v.com.